CoreBond/corebond-architecture/README.md

 • signal replay
 • environmental variation
 • side-channel observation
-## CoreBond Authentication Architecture
-Most IoT systems rely on stored secrets that can be extracted, cloned, or reused once a device is compromised.

 ## Problem With Traditional Device Authentication
-Most IoT systems rely on stored secrets that can be extracted, cloned, or reused once a device is compromised.

-CoreBond replaces stored credentials with a hardware-derived physical identity signal.
 ## Traditional vs CoreBond Authentication

 ```mermaid